lui-dias/explorer/README.md

 A file explorer with some features that I think it would be nice for a file explorer to have.

-It was made to work on windows
+It was made to work on windows, tested on windows 11

 ## How to run